-In the first step your browser requests from bit.ly the content of the short URL.
-Bit.ly answers by saying that this content is permanently located at the URL: .
+How a HTTP 301 redirect work In the first step your browser requests from bit.ly the content of the short URL.
+Bit.ly answers by saying that this content is permanently located at the URL.
 The browser caches this information and navigates to the redirected url.

 How does it work ?

-When the user request the tracking page, its code will look at the URL path/parameters to see if there is a unique identifier (i.e http://evil.com/track.php?id=xxx).
-If the URL does not contains a unique identifier (http://evil.com/track.php) then the tracking page uses the HTTP 301 headers to assign a unique identifier to the user (redirect to: http://evil.com/track.php?id=xxx).
+When the user request the tracking page, its code will look at the URL path/parameters to see if there is a unique identifier such as hxxp://evil.com/track.php?id=xxx.
+If the URL does not contains a unique identifier hxxp://evil.com/track.php then the tracking page uses the HTTP 301 headers to assign a unique identifier to the user, redirecting to: hxxp://evil.com/track.php?id=xxx.
 When the redirection occurs the browser will cache the redirect information so the next time the user connect to the tracking page the user will be redirected to the tracking page with his unique id.

 I tested this technique on Firefox 5, Internet Explorer 9 , Safari and Chrome: it works on all of them except the new versions of Safari.
 There is a couple of interesting quirks to take into account while using this method: